 “Reality is merely an illusion, albeit a very persistent one.”
 Albert Einstein

 Folks, I’m definitely not saying that we are all delusional, ok?
 Suppose everything has two sides to it.
-Negative and Positive, but why is it that the negatives seem to be the default and the positive may or may not even come to light, especially when needed most?
+Negative and Positive, but why is it that the negatives seem to be the default and the positives may or may not even come to light, especially when needed most?

 ♥ Feeling alone does not mean being alone ♥

-Emotionally speaking, in Loneliness the mind talk is about sadness, hurt, pain again and again, in Solitude even though you are still alone, you don’t feel alone, you’re with yourself; silencing the mind ‘chatter’ is so much easier than you think.
+Emotionally speaking, in Loneliness the mind talk is about sadness, hurt, and pain again and again, in Solitude even though you are still alone, you don’t feel alone, you’re with yourself; silencing the mind ‘chatter’ is so much easier than you think.
 “Mind chatter” negative thoughts inhibit our life experience.
 Hinders inner- peace, and our sense of belonging.

 We each experience spells of loneliness and seriously it isn’t a bad thing.
-Loneliness holds the potential to teach us something, it is thanks to those shadow moments in life, we awake and connect to our inner self.
+Loneliness holds the potential to teach us something, it is thanks to those shadow moments in life, we awake and connect to our inner selves.